music-classification/tutorial/_sources/part3_supervised/architectures.md

 In the original paper, the input length of FCN was 29.1s, yielding a 96x1366 melspectrogram.
 Different sizes of strides were used for max-pooling layers ((2, 4), (4, 5), (3, 8), (4, 8)) to increase the size of receptive fields to cover the entire input melspectrogram

-### VGG-ish / Short-chunk CNNs, {cite}`won2020evaluation`
+### VGG-ish / Short-chunk CNNs
-The VGG-ish model and Short-chunk CNNs are very similar to FCN except for their inputs.
+The VGG-ish model {cite}`hershey2017cnn` and Short-chunk CNNs {cite}`won2020evaluation` are very similar to FCN except for their inputs.
 Instead of learning song-level representation, they utilize instance-level (chunk-level) training.

 Since their input length is shorter than FCN's, the VGG-ish model and Short-chunk CNN do not need to increase the size of receptive fields with sparse strides.
 Instead, Short-chunk CNN, for example, consists of 7 convolutional layers with dense max-pooling (2, 2), which fits a 3.69s audio chunk.
 When its input becomes longer, the model summarizes the features using global max pooling.